-Richardson is usually the victim of Farnum's impotent rage
+Richardson is usually the victim of Farnum's impotent rage.

 Everyone (even the husbands) on Desperate Housewives gets this treatment at one point or another during the show, but Tom Scavo takes the cake.
-Practically every idea he comes up with seldom ever lasts in the long-run (such as his pizzeria which was successful for, oh, two or three seasons at most).
+The ideas he comes up with seldom ever last in the long-run (such as his pizzeria which was successful for, oh, two or three seasons at most).
 Then his lovechild with a former one-night stand turns out to be borderline-sociopathic and he ends up having to send her to live with her grandparents.
 Then the Flanderization for both him and his wife kicked in full-force in season five, and the two got caught in a seemingly endless loop of arguing over every little thing that would've led most married couples to divorce in real life.

 On the female side, you have Bree who among other things: had her husband murdered, had one child turn into a sociopath bent on his mother's destruction (though he ultimately gets redeemed), stalked by a psychopath who tried to kill her therapist, lost the grandson she was raising as her own third child to her daughter (the child's biomom) who then decided to raise him in an ultra-liberal form just to spite conservative Bree, the loss of said (grand)child causing her marriage to her second husband to collapse, and nearly being killed by said second-husband's psychotic mother not once but twice.

-And then there's season six: Getting caught up in an extramarital affair over a miscommunication with her husband, having her loved killed in a bizarre plane crash, and her husband being paralyzed as a result of said affair/plane crash is the least of her worries by the time we reach the last few episodes: Her attempts to make her first husband's lovechild feel welcome ultimately result in said lovechild blackmailing her, and her husband leaving her over giving in to said blackmail.
+And then there's season six: Getting caught up in an extramarital affair over a miscommunication with her husband, having her lover killed in a bizarre plane crash, and her husband being paralyzed as a result of said affair/plane crash is the least of her worries by the time we reach the last few episodes: Her attempts to make her first husband's lovechild feel welcome ultimately result in said lovechild blackmailing her, and her husband leaving her over giving in to said blackmail.

 Adric: He just never seemed to be particularly well liked by the other characters, if someone was going to get captured or injured in a story, it was usually Adric, and he was eventually killed while trapped aboard a runaway space freighter.
-The Butt Monkey status even seems to extend to actor Matthew Waterhouse who was kept in the dark about his character's demise until Peter Davison (the Doctor) had some pity and told him that he would be out of a job once the production had concluded.
+The Butt-Monkey status even seems to extend to actor Matthew Waterhouse who was kept in the dark about his character's demise until Peter Davison (the Doctor) had some pity and told him that he would be out of a job once the production had concluded.
 Poor Waterhouse doesn't even get much respect on the DVD commentaries where the other actors will often interrupt him and tease him.

-After his character was killed in the final episode of "Earthshock", Matthew Waterhouse was given a thankless cameo as a mirage in the following story just so producer John Nathan Turner could put Waterhouse's name as a teaser in the television listing.
+After his character was killed in the final episode of "Earthshock", Matthew Waterhouse was given a thankless cameo as a mirage in the following story just so producer John Nathan-Turner could put Waterhouse's name as a teaser in the television listing.
 Since his character had apparently died, the expectation was that viewers would tune in to see his miraculous survival.
 Waterhouse's glum performance in the 15-seconds he was on screen makes it evident that he had no enthusiasm for the job.

 Turlough, who was constantly getting captured/locked up or otherwise abused, predominantly because the writers at the time had no real clue what to do with a male companion who was meant to be both intelligent and technically apt.
 He at least partially brought it on himself through being a devious and treacherous coward.

-Fitz, of the Doctor Who Expanded UniverseEighth Doctor Adventures, is a reconstruction of this trope.
+Fitz, of the Expanded UniverseEighth Doctor Adventures, is a reconstruction of this trope.
 His friends all constantly make fun of him for the fact he's Book Dumb and a Lovable Sex Maniac.
 The Doctor, who kind of doesn't know any better, makes quite a habit of telling him to his face he's not the brightest bulb in the chandelier.
 Despite the fact he's just a normal human Action Survivor, he suffers about as much as the Doctor does, which is settingthebarreallyhigh.
 But his friends only mock him affectionately (or in the Doctor's case insult him with no malice intended); even grumpy-to-the-bone Compassion trusts him and is almost content to tolerate him.
 It almost seems like some of his fellow companions like him because, for one thing, they do genuinely like him, and for another, they enjoy picking on him.
 And since he's had such a hard life, learned to take a rather sensible attitude to all the crazy, scary shit that goes on, and isn't an emotionally-stunted stoic like the Doctor, he eventually takes up the role of Team Mom.

 Josh Nichols gets taken advantage of by Drake quite a lot and is the butt of many jokes, and on some occasions Megan will say that he has a huge head- when in actuality there's nothing wrong with his head at all.
 In one episode, he's literally assaulted in the streets several times.
 He has been arrested several times, in fact.